maltesl/ku-frontpage/README.md

 The UCPH logo is protected by a European patent.
 For more information go to the official design guide: http://designguide.ku.dk/ku/om_design/varemaerkebeskyttelse/

-The template is distributed under the terms of the MIT License

 ---

 Copyright 2021 Mads Ohm Larsen

 Copyright 2021 Malte Leip <malte@leip.net>

+The package is distributed under the terms of the MIT License:

+---

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: